intel-iot-devkit/how-to-code-samples/robot-arm/cpp/README.md

 ## Introduction

-This robot arm application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison board, cloud platforms, APIs, and other technologies.
+This robot arm application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison board, Intel® IoT Gateway, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:

-- Connect the Intel® Edison board, a computing platform designed for prototyping and producing IoT and wearable computing products.
+- Connect the Intel® Edison board or Intel® IoT Gateway, computing platforms designed for prototyping and producing IoT and wearable computing products.
-- Interface with the Intel® Edison board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
+- Interface with the Intel® Edison board or Intel® Arduino/Genuino 101 board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
 - Run these code samples in the Intel® System Studio IoT Edition (Eclipse IDE for C/C++ and Java\* development) for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison board or the Intel® Galileo board.
 - Set up a web application server to control a robot arm using a web page served up directly from the Intel® Edison board.

 ## What it is

-Using an Intel® Edison board, this project lets you create a robot arm that:
+Using an Intel® Edison board or Intel® IoT Gateway, this project lets you create a robot arm that:

 - continuously checks the Grove* Joystick.
 - moves two stepper motors, based on the control of the joystick.